jun216tee/xr-development-for-beginners/README.md

 # XR Development for Beginners

-Azure Cloud Advocates at Microsoft are pleased to offer a 8-week, 25-lesson curriculum all about Extended Reality (XR) development.
+Azure Cloud Advocates at Microsoft are pleased to offer an 8-week, 25-lesson curriculum all about Extended Reality (XR) development.
 Each lesson includes a written lecture, a post-lesson quiz, supplemental resources, and an assignment.
 Our project-based pedagogy allows you to learn while building, a proven way for new skills to 'stick'.

 **Teachers**, we have [included some suggestions](for-teachers.md) on how to use this curriculum.
 If you would like to create your own lessons, we have also included a [lesson template](lesson-template/README.md).
 We'd love your feedback [via this form](https://forms.microsoft.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR2eR-nl8h15Ig7UasgxKy9xURENNVUE0VkhBQzFaVzBMWjVQUUEzNkxVVy4u)!